 On-site they realized that in complex environments like the earthquake-damaged buildings in Sendai the appearance of the environment drastically changed from its original structure.
 Our earlier aerial navigation approach that utilized certain assumptions that are specific to man-made indoor environments would have failed and so they designed a new quadrotor platform equipped with an IMU Hokuyo laser scanner (provided by AStuff) stereo cameras pressure altimeter magnetometer and GPS receiver.
 The aim was to utilize the information from multiple sensors to ensure that even if a subset of the sensors were to fail the performance of the overall system would not be seriously compromised.

-They proposed a novel modular and extensible approach to integrate noisy measurements from multiple heterogeneous sensors that yield either absolute or relative observations at different and varying time intervals, and to provide smooth and globally consistent estimates of position in real time for autonomous flight.
-Through large-scale indoor and outdoor autonomous flight experiments, they demonstrated that the fusion of measurements from multiple sensors increases the system robustness.
+They proposed a novel modular and extensible approach to integrate noisy measurements from multiple heterogeneous sensors that yield either absolute or relative observations at different and varying time intervals and to provide smooth and globally consistent estimates of position in real time for an autonomous flight.
+Through large-scale indoor and outdoor autonomous flight experiments they demonstrated that the fusion of measurements from multiple sensors increases the system robustness.

-In the collaborative multi floor mapping environment, the team successfully deployed their ground and aerial robot platforms.
+In the collaborative multi-floor mapping environment the team successfully deployed its ground and aerial robot platforms.
 They generated maps from both aerial and ground vehicles.
 Post processing was performed to merge multiple partial maps and create a complete representation of the environment.

-They are planning to utilize their new multi-sensor quadrotor platform for robust navigation, mapping, and inspection in a variety of indoor and outdoor environments, including tunnel-like environments, densely cluttered industrial buildings, and other critical infrastructures.
-This opens up applications in a wider domain, which includes inspection both interior and exterior cracks for a dam.
+They are planning to utilize their new multi-sensor quadrotor platform for robust navigation mapping and inspection in a variety of indoor and outdoor environments including tunnel-like environments densely cluttered industrial buildings and other critical infrastructures.
+This opens up applications in a wider domain which includes inspection of both interior and exterior cracks for a dam.